ykhan2476/CardiovascularHeartDiseasePrediction.io/README.md

 Figure 4: After clicking “OK” button in the message box it shows the message with red if the person is likely to have a cardiovascular disease.

-Cardiovascular diseases (CVDs) are a significant global health concern, contributing to a substantial number of deaths each year.
-Early detection and prediction of CVDs can greatly aid in preventive healthcare and timely intervention.
-This project aims to develop a predictive model for cardiovascular diseases using machine learning techniques.

-Objective:
-The primary objective of this project is to predict the likelihood of an individual having cardiovascular disease based on various risk factors and clinical parameters.
-By leveraging machine learning algorithms, particularly Random Forest Classifier, the model will analyze input data to provide predictions.

 Key Features of the Project:
 1. User-Friendly Interface: The project provides a user-friendly graphical interface where users can input relevant information such as age, gender, blood pressure, cholesterol levels, etc.